Experience. Leadership. Results.

 Get to Know Kristin

-Rep. Kristin Robbins is a native of Crookston, Minnesota.
+Rep. Kristin Robbins is a native of Crookston.
 Kristin’s dad owned what was then called the Stenshoel Funeral Home until her family moved to Upper Michigan, where her parents owned the Jacobson Funeral Home until they retired.

 Kristin attended Bethel University in St. Paul on a full scholarship, where she doubled-majored in Political Science and Economics.
 After college, Kristin lived and worked in Washington, D.C. for three years, becoming the Legislative Director for a Congressman Harris Fawell (R-IL).
 She also met her husband, Brent, a native of Portsmouth, NH, while working on Capitol Hill.

-As a Legislative Assistant and then Legislative Director, she focused on taxes, trade, education and labor issues.
+While working for Congressman Fawell, Kristin focused on taxes, trade, education and labor issues.
 She also led the bi-partisan Congressional Porkbusters Coalition, co-chaired by Rep. Fawell and Rep. Tim Penny (MN), which cut millions of dollars of wasteful government spending from appropriations bills.
-Prior to her time on the Hill, she worked in the Business and Economics Division of the Center for Strategic & International Studies (CSIS).

-Kristin received a full scholarship to Washington University in St. Louis for graduate school, where she got her M.A. in Economics.
-She and her husband then moved to Minnesota, where they have lived for the last 26 years.
+Kristin received her M.A. in Economics from Washington University in St. Louis.
+She and her husband then moved to Minnesota, where they have lived for the last 27 years.

-Kristin and Brent have been married 29 years and have raised three daughters in the western suburbs.
+Kristin and Brent have been married 31 years and have raised three daughters in the western metro.
 She was a “soccer mom” and has spent countless evenings and weekends cheering on her girls in soccer, basketball, softball, gymnastics and trap shooting.
-She has been an active volunteer, coaching Destination Imagination and teaching Junior Achievement’s economic literacy program, as well as teaching Sunday School, AWANA and VBS at her church.
+She has been an active school volunteer, coaching Destination Imagination and teaching Junior Achievement’s economic literacy program.
+She also taught Sunday School, AWANA and VBS at her church.

 Kristin has an extensive background in economics and public service.
 She co-founded and served as the Executive Director of the Economic Club of Minnesota for 10 years.
 The Economic Club is a non-profit focused on strengthening Minnesota’s economic competitiveness.

 Prior to leading the Economic Club, Kristin was a stay-at-home mom, which she loved.
-Before having her second daughter, Kristin was the Executive Director of a group that helped pass education tax credits in Minnesota.
+Before having children, Kristin was the Executive Director of a group that helped pass education tax credits in Minnesota.
 The Wall Street Journal called this legislation “a model for the rest of the country.”
 She also served on the State Commission to End Chronic Homelessness during the Pawlenty Administration.

-Kristin was active member of New Hope Church for more than 20 years and she served on the board of their HopeBridge food shelf for 10 years, where she and her family were regular volunteers.
-She and her husband currently attend Northwood Community Church.
-Kristin was also founding Director of the Banyan Community, a neighborhood community development organization focused on addressing the achievement gap in the East Phillips area of Minneapolis, and she continues to be engaged in their work.
+Kristin was an active member of New Hope Church for more than 20 years and she served on the board of their HopeBridge food shelf for 10 years, where she and her family were regular volunteers.
+Now empty-nesters, she and her husband Brent live in Maple Grove and attend Northwood Church.

-At the Legislature: Kristin is an Assistant Whip in the House and she serves on three committees: Taxes, Judiciary and Civil Law, and Human Services Finance & Policy.
+At the Legislature: Kristin is an Assistant Minority Leader, and she serves on three committees: Taxes, Higher Education and Rules.

-She is also Co-Chair of the bipartisan, bicameral Civility Caucus, which works to build relationships and trust across parties and across the two bodies so the Legislature can function more effectively on behalf of all Minnesotans.
+She is also Co-Chair of the bipartisan, bicameral Civility Caucus, which works to build relationships and trust across parties and between the House and Senate so the Legislature can function more effectively on behalf of all Minnesotans.

 On the Issues